I’m grew up with a more than usually in depth knowledge of the Peninsula Wars and the Battle of Waterloo. Why? Many reasons.

-Below are some books that about that period both fiction and non fiction that I love.
+Below are some books that about that period both fiction and non fiction that sparked my interest.

 The book that started the passion.
 Great detail, Heyer did a tremendous amount of research, lots of the things in the book that you think she made up happened and vice versa.
 Bear in mind though that it’s written around a soppy love story, if you’re not keen on those try the Sharpe books by Bernard Cromwell or…